Britain’s National Health Service Ombudsman has come out with a grim report about the state of health care in the United Kingdom.

-The reasonable expectation that an older person or their family may have of dignified, pain free end of life care in clean surroundings in hospital is not being fulfilled.
+The reasonable expectation that an older person or their family may have of dignified, pain-free end-of-life care in clean surroundings in hospital is not being fulfilled.
 Instead, these accounts present a picture of NHS provision that is failing to meet even the most basic standards of care.

 The British model, which according to its own ombudsman fails to meet even basic standards of care, was praised by Berwick for being “generous, hopeful, confident, joyous and just.”

-Any health care funding plan that is just, equitable, civilized and humane must, must redistribute wealth from the richer among us to the poorer and the less fortunate.
+Any health-care funding plan that is just, equitable, civilized and humane must, must redistribute wealth from the richer among us to the poorer and the less fortunate.
 Excellent health care is by definition redistributional.